The Ultimate List of 31 Tax Deductions for Shop Owners

 14. Gifts

 Gifts to customers, business associates, and employees can be deducted, up to $25 per recipient per year.
 Yes, that means if you gift each of your employees $50 gift cards to the local pinball arcade, you can only write off $25.
-Sorry.
+Incidental costs such as engraving, packing, or shipping aren’t included in the $25 limit if they don’t add substantial value to the gift.

 15. Business insurance

 Owning a shop means you’ve got A LOT of liability hazards!
 If an employee accidentally leaves the Keurig on, you have to clean up that mess.
-And if a customer steals, you have to make up the difference.
-Luckily enough, all of your insurance is deductible.
-This includes stuff like
+And, if a customer steals, you have to make up the difference.
+Luckily enough, all of your insurance against these risks is deductible.
+This includes policies like:

 16. Interest expenses

 Finance charges got you down?
 Hey, at least they’re deductible.
-You can write off both credit card interest and business loan interest.
+You can write off both credit card interest and business loan interest (subject to some limitations).

 17. Leasehold improvements